tkvogt/judy-graph-db/README.md

 judy-graph-db should be
  - fast: Because of judy-arrays
  - typesave and convenient: The [Cypher](https://neo4j.com/developer/cypher-query-language/)-like query [EDSL](https://wiki.haskell.org/Embedded_domain_specific_language) eg enforces node/edge alternation.
 An EDSL has the advantage that we don't need to invent a big language like Cypher.
 There will never be a book written about this library, which IMHO what convenience is really about.
-Look at migration from Neo4j.
+Look at [comparison to Neo4j](../blob/master/doc/Neo4j.md).
  - memory efficient: nodes are represented with Word32 indexes, edges also with Word32, if possible.
 Typeclasses are used to compress speed relevant properties into 32 bit.
  - flexible: Several typeclass graph instances balance between speed, memory efficiency and convenience
  - transparent: We explain all algorithms, and because of Haskell the library is easy to extend (if you are a Haskell programmer).
 As we use no monad apart from the IO-monad, there is only basic Haskell knowledge necessary.